pgporada/ansible-role-repo-epel/README.md

 # Overview: ansible-role-repo-epel

 Installs the [EPEL repository](https://fedoraproject.org/wiki/EPEL) (Extra Packages for Enterprise Linux) for RHEL/CentOS.
+This role was inspired by the geerlingguy.repo-epel role.

 - - - -
 # Requirements